Causality and independence in perfectly adapted dynamical systems: Identification of perfect adaptation

 \begin{restatable}{theorem}{detectpa} Consider a set of first-order dynamical equations in canonical form for variables $V$, satisfying the conditions of Theorem~\ref{thm:identification of perfect adaptation}, with equilibrium equations $F$ under the natural labelling.
 Consider a soft intervention targeting an equation $f_i\in F$.
 Assume that the system is uniquely solvable w.r.t. the equilibrium causal ordering graph both before and after the intervention and that the intervention alters the equilibrium distribution of all descendants of $f_i$ in the equilibrium causal ordering graph.
 If either \begin{enumerate} \item the soft intervention does not change the equilibrium distribution of $X_i$, or \item the soft intervention alters the equilibrium distribution of a variable corresponding to a non-descendant of $v_i$ in the equilibrium Markov ordering graph, \end{enumerate} (or both), then the system is capable of perfect adaptation. \end{restatable} \begin{proof} The proof is given in Appendix~\ref{app:proof of theorem}. \end{proof}

-We will now show that Theorem \ref{thm:detect perfect adaptation} applies to experiments on the filling bathtub, viral infection, and chemical reaction in Figure \ref{fig:graphical representations}.
-For example, a soft intervention targeting $f_O$ in the bathtub example has no effect on the outflow rate at equilibrium $v_O$ because there is no directed path from $f_O$ to $v_O$, and an intervention targeting $f_C$ has no effect on the $v_C$ in the reaction network because there is no directed path from $f_C$ to $v_C$.
+Theorem~\ref{thm:detect perfect adaptation} applies in particular to experiments on the filling bathtub, viral infection, and chemical reaction systems (for the corresponding graphs, see Figure \ref{fig:graphical representations}).
+For example, a soft intervention targeting $f_O$ in the bathtub example has no effect on the outflow rate at equilibrium $X_O$, because there is no directed path from $f_O$ to $v_O$ in Figure~\ref{fig:equilibrium causal ordering graph:bathtub}, and an intervention targeting $f_C$ has no effect on the equilibrium concentration $X_C$ in the reaction network because there is no directed path from $f_C$ to $v_C$ in Figure \ref{fig:equilibrium causal ordering graph:NFBLB}.
 In both cases the first condition of Theorem~\ref{thm:detect perfect adaptation} is satisfied.
-By considering both the equilibrium causal ordering graph and the equilibrium Markov ordering graph for the viral infection model, we see that a soft intervention targeting $f_E$ has an effect on the amount of infected cells $v_I$ (since there is a directed path from $f_E$ to $v_I$), while there is no directed path from $v_E$ to $v_I$ in the equilibrium Markov ordering graph.
+For the viral infection model, we see that a soft intervention targeting $f_E$ has an effect on the amount of infected cells $X_I$ at equilibrium (since there is a directed path from $f_E$ to $v_I$ in Figure~\ref{fig:equilibrium causal ordering graph:viral infection}), while there is no directed path from $v_E$ to $v_I$ in Figure~\ref{fig:markov ordering graph:viral infection}.
 In this case the second condition of Theorem \ref{thm:detect perfect adaptation} is satisfied.